Sah11-0/elearn-platform/README.md

 A repository containing the backend for "e-learn platform", a project built using the MVC Architecture.

 The backend allows users to create, read, update and delete assignments.
-User authentification is included as well.
+Authentication is also included.

 Backend built using Node.js, Express.js, MongoDB